rustyrussell/lightning-rfc/02-peer-protocol.md

     - if `next_commitment_number` is not 1 greater than the
   commitment number of the last `commitment_signed` message the receiving node has sent:
-      - SHOULD fail the channel.
+      - SHOULD send an `error` and fail the channel.
     - if it has not sent `commitment_signed`, AND `next_commitment_number`
     is not equal to 1:
-      - SHOULD fail the channel.
+      - SHOULD send an `error` and fail the channel.
   - if `next_revocation_number` is equal to the commitment number of the last `revoke_and_ack` the receiving node sent, AND the receiving node hasn't already received a `closing_signed`: